Optimizing Your RRIF

 Registered Retirement Income Funds (RRIFs) are one method of drawing an income from Registered Retirement Savings Plans (RRSPs) in retirement.
 There are a few things to consider to get the best value from your retirement savings with RRIFs.

 Colin should avoid falling into the trap of delaying an income too long from his RRIF.
-With recent tax law changes that allow him to split qualifying retirement income with his wife, he may actually be able to draw much more from his RRIF each year and actually pay less income tax.
-If this creates more income than they need, they can deposit the excess to Tax Free Savings Accounts (TFSAs) if they have deposit room.
+With tax law allowing him to split qualifying retirement income with his wife, he may actually be able to draw much more from his RRIF each year and actually pay less income tax.
+If this creates more income than they need, they can deposit the excess into Tax Free Savings Accounts (TFSAs) - if they have deposit room.

 Even though Colin elects to take income by way of a RRIF, he isn't stuck with that decision for life.
 It may be to his advantage at a later age to convert some of his RRIF account to an annuity that could pay a much higher income than the RRIF would.
 While this may mean less left for their children, the income may be more important.

 Contact our office today to get the conversation started.